 - Eat plenty of fruits and vegetables.
 They're a good source of antioxidants such as beta carotene and vitamins C and E, which may help reduce lung swelling and irritation (inflammation) caused by cell-damaging chemicals known as free radicals.

-It's also possible that eating less salt (sodium) or eating foods rich in omega-3 fatty acids (oils found in cold water fish and some nuts and seeds) may reduce asthma symptoms.
+It's also possible that eating less salt (sodium) or eating foods rich in oils found in cold-water fish and some nuts and seeds (omega-3 fatty acids) may reduce asthma symptoms.
 But more research is needed to verify this.

 Making informed choices about what foods to eat and what foods to avoid won't cure asthma.
-But it may improve your symptoms and your overall health.
+But eating a balanced diet and avoiding known trigger foods may improve your symptoms and your overall health.

 June 02, 2017